 which, for $\mathcal{O}=\one$, reproduces the mean-field equation studied in Sec.~\ref{sec:Background equations of motion}.

 At first order, we look at the coefficients in front of the same perturbation function.
 For instance, the $\delta\Psi$-term is given by

 with the other coefficients given in a similar form.
-Clearly, upon solutions of the zeroth order equation, also the first-order equations are satisfied.\footnote{This can be also shown by computing $n$-point Green functions which, in perturbation theory and in the absence of interactions, factorize into one-point functions corresponding to the mean-field.
-For a single-sector GFT, this has been demonstrated in~\cite{Gielen:2013naa}.} Hence, higher-order Schwinger-Dyson equations do not yield additional dynamical equations if one works $(i)$ in a perturbative setting and $(ii)$ in the absence of interactions.
-As a consequence, we find in the analysis of the $2$-body correlation functions in Sec.~\ref{sec:Effective relational dynamics} a dynamical freedom for one of the variables.
+Clearly, upon solutions of the zeroth-order equation, also the first-order equations are satisfied.
+Hence, higher-order Schwinger-Dyson equations do not yield additional dynamical equations if one works $(i)$ in a perturbative setting and $(ii)$ in the absence of interactions. {This can be also shown by computing $n$-point Green functions which, in perturbation theory and in the absence of interactions, factorize into one-point functions corresponding to the mean-field.
+This is demonstrated for a single-sector GFT in~\cite{Gielen:2013naa}.} As a consequence, we find in the analysis of the $2$-body correlation functions in Sec.~\ref{sec:Effective relational dynamics} a dynamical freedom for one of the variables.
 The results of this appendix suggest that in order to obtain higher-order out-of-condensate equations, one would need to take interactions into account.
 We comment on this matter further in Sec.~\ref{sec:Discussion and Conclusion}.